revbayes/revbayes.github.io/tutorials/chromo/index.md

 ![]( figures/ChromEvol_simple.png)
 > Maximum a posteriori
-ancestral chromosome number estimates for *Aristolochia* inferred using ‘RevBayes‘ and plotted using the ‘Rev‘Gadgets R package.
+ancestral chromosome number estimates for *Aristolochia* inferred using RevBayes and plotted using the `Rev`Gadgets R package.
 Section [sec:chromo_basic_analysis] describes how to perform this analysis.

 Example: A Simple ChromEvol Analysis {#sec:chromo_basic_analysis}